Our Everest base camp trek tips cover everything from permits and teahouses to where to get the best views

 Kathmandu does have a host of outdoor shops selling much of what you’re likely to need.
 There is a collection of imported gear shops – with comparable prices to those in the west – spread along Tridevi Marg near Thamel.

-On the trail, Namche Bazaar has some excellent equipment shops including some genuine (Sherpa, The North Face) and locally made outdoor gear shops as well as countless souvenir shops.
+On the trail, Namche Bazaar has some excellent equipment shops including both international (Sherpa, The North Face) and local outdoor gear shops as well as countless souvenir shops.
 There is also a limited assortment of shops and pharmacies in Lukla and other trailside villages en route.

-Again in Kathmandu it’s possible to hire many items such as sleeping bags and down jackets.
-It’s also possible to hire sleeping bags from G Adventures for $15 USD for the entire trip.
+Again, in Kathmandu, it’s possible to hire many items such as sleeping bags and down jackets.
 Trekkers should always bring their own walking boots and shoes, which should be thoroughly worn in beforehand.

 There are strict weight limits on the domestic flight from Kathmandu to Lukla.
 The flight only allows for 10kg of checked luggage and 5kg of hand luggage.
 This coincides with the maximum weight porters are allowed to carry: 10kg per trekker with a maximum of two trekkers per porter.

 Luggage can be stored securely at your hotel in Kathmandu, but you will need to take all your trekking gear with you.
-In our Kathmandu hotel, Fuji Hotel, there were some luggage scales available for guests to use.
+In our Kathmandu hotel, Fuji, there were some luggage scales available for guests to use.

 Thrilling!
 The morning flight to Lukla is spectacular in its own right, with the landing an exciting way to begin the trek.
 One end of the runway at Tenzing-Hillary Airport in Lukla is 60m (197ft) higher than the other.

 The journey to Lukla takes around 25 minutes by small propeller planes – either Dornier Do 228s or Twin Otters – that seat only 15 to 19 passengers.
-Spectacular views of the Himalaya foothills are on offer, but the weather tends to deteriorate in the afternoon.
+Spectacular views of the foothills of the Himalayas are on offer, but the weather tends to deteriorate in the afternoon.

 If you suffer from travel sickness, I would advise taking some medication.
 At least one member of our group wished they had!
 Airsickness bags are provided on the flight.

 Tipping when travelling can be a bit of a quagmire, but the guides and porters on the trek deserve every penny they earn and then some.
-Fortunately, G Adventures provide some advice when it comes to tipping local support staff.
+We suggest the following when it comes to tipping local support staff.

 - For the head guide between $20-30 USD per client, per week.

-- For porters during the trek $4-7USD per group, per day.
+- For porters during the trek $4-7bUSD per group, per day.

 - For drivers and local guides $1-$2 USD per client, per day.